How to Improve Project Prioritization

 • 31% of projects do not meet their goals.

-• 35% of projects are not aligned to strategic goals.
+• 35% of projects are not aligned with strategic goals.

 • 52% of projects experience scope creep.

-Poor project performance is expensive, making project prioritization even more urgent.
+Poor project performance is expensive, making the project prioritization process even more urgent.
+Project requirements must be carefully defined from the outset to avoid these issues and ensure resources are allocated effectively.

 • Align projects with strategic goals.